Our laboratories generate test data on the dangerous substances you transport.

 Recommendations on the Transport of Dangerous Goods, UN Manual of Test & Criteria – UN Test O.1

-The Oxidising Solides – UN Test 0.1 is primarily conducted for the purposes of transportation testing.
-Mixtures of a reference oxidiser (potassium bromate) / cellulose (fuel) and the mixtures of the substance and cellulose (fuel) that are to be tested are prepared in specified ratios.
-Using a conical funnel, the mixtures are formed into a truncated conical pile which is covered by a looped ignition wire that rests on a low-heat conducting plate.
+Mixtures of a reference oxidiser (potassium bromate) and fuel (cellulose) and the mixtures of the test substance and cellulose are prepared in specific ratios.
+Using a conical funnel, the mixtures are formed into a truncated conical pile which is inverted onto a looped ignition wire that rests on a low-heat conducting plate.
 Power is then applied to the ignition wire and is maintained for the duration of the test.

-A recorded burning time is taken from when the power is switched on, to the flash point when the main reaction (e.g. flame, incandescence or glowing, spontaneous combustion) ends.
-This test is performed on the cellulose ratio five times.
+A recorded burning time is taken from when the power is switched on, to when the main reaction (e.g. flame, incandescence or glowing, spontaneous combustion) ends.
+This test is performed on each ratio five times.

-Materials and substances that are classified for transportation alongside oxidizing substances, such as oxidising solids, are usually based on either guesswork or comparative studies.
+Materials and substances that are classified for transportation alongside oxidizing substances are usually based on either guesswork or comparative studies.
 These are often incorrect and large costs associated with sustainable transport with classified oxidised substances and materials can be avoided.
-If a product contains a known oxidising constituent, it doesn’t simply mean the blend of oxidizing substances should also be classified.
+If a product contains a known oxidising constituent, it doesn’t simply mean the product blend should also be classified.
+Often the product as a whole, is found, through testing not to be.

 Recommendations on the Transport of Dangerous Goods, UN Manual of Test & Criteria – UN Test N.1

 The Readily Combustible Solids or Flammability of Solids (Burning Rate) – UN Test N.1 is conducted to determine whether a solid material should be classified for transportation as a flammable, or readily combustible, substance of UN Class 4, Division 4.1.
-The same test technique has the ability to be applied to the classification of CLP as a Flammable Solid (H.228)
+The same test technique is used for the classification of CLP as a Flammable Solid (H.228)

 A powder train strip is formed using a triangular cross-sectioned mould onto a heat-resistant, non-porous plate.
 Using a butane flame, one end of the powder train the strip is ignited and an initial time taken to burn over a marked 200 mm length is recorded.